 Bed frames are handsome pieces of furniture.
 As the years go by, there can come a time when you want to refresh it with a lick of paint.
 In your enthusiasm, you might want to rush straight into the painting part, but whether you can or not depends on the condition of your bed because the bed will need some preparation first.
-This post guides how to prepare wooden beds and metal beds, paint them, and avoid them when painting a bed frame.
-We start with metal frames.

 How to paint a metal bed frame

 You can use two main types of paint on metal surfaces: oil-based paint or water-based acrylic paint.
-Always look at the packaging of the container to see if the paint is suitable to use on metal.
+Always look at the packaging of the container to see if the paint is suitable for use on metal.
 If it doesn’t say it is, don’t use the paint.

 Oil-based paint offers a beautiful finish but takes longer to dry.
 You’ll also need a high-quality paintbrush that doesn’t shed its bristles while painting with it.
 You can work more quickly with acrylic paints.
 You can even spray them on.